k155cvut/gise/docs/practicals/TerrainAnalysis.md

 ![](../assets/cviceni7/Obrázek3.png){ .no-filter .off-glb}
 {: align=center}

-- Similarly you need to reclassify your extracted DEM to decide, which values are within the highest third of national parc.
-In Krkonoše national parc, the highest third is indicated by violet color (see the picture below).
+- Similarly you need to reclassify your extracted DEM to decide, which values are within the highest third of national park.
+In Krkonoše national park, the highest third is indicated by violet color (see the picture below).

 ![](../assets/cviceni7/Obrázek4.png){ .no-filter .off-glb}
 {: align=center}